Gwasanaethau/Stramp-il/README.md

 ### Why STOMP? ###

 Believe it or not, this started from experimenting with STOMP feeds that a signalling simulator that I play with ([SimSig](www.simsig.co.uk)) issues when running.
 I realised that there isn’t much in the way of Java-based STOMP clients, especially those aimed at version 1.1 of the protocol, so I thought I would investigate making my own.

-Am I mad or wha’?
+### Current Status ###

+Currently _Strampáil_ is only a STOMP client that covers enough of the protocol to interact with a SimSig server.
+It does not do anything with the messages it receives from the server as yet (other than printing them on the CLI).